 Since the early 1960’s, Cuba and China have won international appreciation by sending doctors abroad to help where they are needed.
 While there was surprise in some quarters when U.S. military personnel were deployed to combat Ebola in the last months of 2014, the Department of Defense actually has a long history of medical activity.
 In its current form, DoD medical outreach cannot likely garner soft power in the way that the Chinese and Cuban programs can, but with a few modifications, the U.S. military could be a serious conductor of medical diplomacy that would save countless lives and benefit the image of America abroad.

 Kendall, Oliver, "Swords into Stethoscopes: How the U.S. Military Could Conduct Medical Diplomacy" (2015).
 Political Science Honors Projects.
-Paper 53.
+53.

 © Copyright is owned by author of this document